 1. Description of Service

 The Service provides one-step tools to allow you to share the looks and items You are blogging about.
 We also provide You qualified leads for brands You may wish to work with, and to obtain brand endorsements.
 You can also create collages and review analytic information on who has been viewing Your blog.
 The Shelf’s product feed contains all of the latest looks and styles curated by leading fashion experts and bloggers (like You!).
 You can scout for what is hot, and end users can see the content You are blogging about.
 We also provide the Shelf “button” to bookmark and save the looks You are shopping, and We will watch the price for You.
 Name Your price, set up an alert, and We will send You a notice when the price goes down.
 Using the Service also allows You to be discovered by brands.
 Your profile shows off Your style, and You can connect with brands to create campaigns and sponsored posts to earn money and obtain free goods and services.
 We feature a new “Shelfer” each week, so You could be featured and get discovered!

+Our Service also features [or “will soon be launching””] a new blogger directory service, which provides brands the capability to search for bloggers using different filters - e.g. by url, location, style, taste, gender, popularity metrics (as defined by Our proprietary algorithms), as well as others who meet their requirements.
+Details and pricing will be announced soon, so please check back on this site often.

 2. Registration

 As a condition to using the Service, You are required to create an account by registering with Us directly, or through a third party social media account.
 In that registration process, We require that You provide certain information, such as Your full name, Your email address, and Your blog URL.
 By registering with the Service, You agree that We can promote You and Your Content to various brands.